Ignacio Cruz Aguigui, Esq.

 After Yale, Attorney Aguigui returned to Guam and served in various high-level Government of Guam positions.
 He was a Special Assistant to former Governor of Guam Joseph F. Ada, Director of the Guam Medical Referral Office in Los Angeles, and Acting Director of the Guam Health Planning & Development Agency.

-After graduating from Columbia, he served as an associate attorney at the international law firm of Morrison & Foerster in San Francisco.
+After earning his Juris Doctor from Columbia in 1997, he served as an associate attorney at the international law firm of Morrison & Foerster in San Francisco.
 He then returned to Guam to accept a position as a research attorney for the Hon.
 Katherine A. Maraman, Judge of the Superior Court of Guam (now Justice, Supreme Court of Guam).
 He entered private practice in Guam as an associate attorney at Calvo & Clark LLP.
-In November 2002, he became legal counsel to the Transition Committee of then Governor-elect Felix Camacho and Lieutenant Governor-elect Kaleo Moylan, and served as chief legal counsel at the Office of the Governor of Guam, leaving in July 2003 to return to private practice.
+In November 2002, he became legal counsel to the gubernatorial transition committee of Governor-elect Felix Camacho and Lieutenant Governor-elect Kaleo Moylan, and then served as chief legal counsel at the Office of the Governor of Guam, leaving in July 2003 to return to private practice.
 He was a partner in another Guam firm until he established the Law Offices of Ignacio Cruz Aguigui.

 Attorney Aguigui has served on various boards including the Guam Election Commission, the Guam Legal Services Corporation, and the Guam Public Library.
 He has served on the Guam Supreme Court’s Subcommittee on Alternative Dispute Resolution, Commercial Arbitration Internal Subgroup, and former Guam Governor Felix Camacho’s Executive Committee on Government Reorganization.
 His accomplishments have won him recognition in Who’s Who in American Law, Who’s Who in America, and Who’s Who in the World.